mitulsavani/cv/README.md

 ## 📝 Summary

-Magna Cum Laude (3.82 gpa) in Bachelor's in Computer Science from San Francisco State University 2016-2020. l love building great products, solving critical questions, and passionate about Algorithms.
+Magna Cum Laude (3.82 gpa) in Bachelor's in Computer Science from San Francisco State University, 2016-2020. l revel in solving critical problems, developing algorithms, and am passionate about building cutting-edge mobile applications.
 I thrive in fast-paced environments and enjoy working with others towards success as a team.
 I seek to surround myself with motivated, like-minded engineers who inspire me.
-I am interested in all things related to technology and design, and my most recent career interests lie in Mobile Application Development,  Human-Computer Interaction, Internet Application Design & Development, and Software Architecture.
-I am actively looking for a challenging Software Engineering roles where I can use my capabilities through sincere dedication and hard work to move up the graph of the organization.
+I am interested in all things related to technology and designs, and my most recent career interests lie in Mobile Application Development, Human-Computer Interaction, Internet Application Design & Development, and Software Architecture.
 <br><br>

 ## 👨🏽‍💻 Industry Experience

+- **Software Developer (Mobile)** @ [AgreeYa Solutions](https://agreeya.com/) _(Aug 2020 - Present)_ <br>
+  AgreeYa is a global systems integrator committed to delivering leading-edge, technology-enabled and business-driven solutions to small, medium and global Fortune 100 organizations.
+  - Building hybrid mobile applications for iOS and Android using technologies such as Flutter, Ionic, and React Native
+  - Designed, built, and maintained the high performance, reusable, and reliable code
+  - Provided direction in the development and maintenance as well as participated in various phases of development lifecycle alongside Enterprise Architect and UX Strategist
+    <br><br>
 - **Software Engineer** @ [Kandou](https://www.kandouapp.com/) _(Nov 2019 - Present)_ <br>
   Kandou makes it easy for you to find social good events in your community
   - Expertise in UI/Front-End Development, developing features, and designing user interaction screens